jwiegley/comparable/README.md

 #### Special case: Empty enums

-If a enum has no variants it cannot be constructed, so neither the `Desc` or `Change` types are omitted, and it is always reported as unchanged.
+If a enum has no variants it cannot be constructed, so both the `Desc` or `Change` types are omitted and it is always reported as unchanged.

 ## <a name="unions"></a>Unions